Mod 2 instanton homology and 4-manifolds with boundary: Definite -manifolds

 \begin{defn} Given a space, $X$, a non-zero class $w\in H^2(X;\z)/torsion$ is called {\em strongly admissible} if some (hence every) lift of $w$ to $H^2(X;\z)$ maps to a strongly admissible class in $H^2(X;\z/2)$. \end{defn}

-\begin{thm} Let $V$ be a smooth compact oriented connected $4$-manifold whose boundary is a homology sphere $Y$.
-Suppose the intersection form of $V$ is negative definite and at least one of the following two conditions holds: \begin{itemize} \item[(i)] $H^2(V;\z)$ contains no $2$--torsion. \item[(ii)] $H^2(V;\z)$ contains no element of order $4$, and $w^2\not\equiv0\mod4$.
-Furthermore, either $w$ is strongly admissible or $u_3=0$ on $I(Y)$ (or both). \end{itemize} Let
+\begin{thm} Let $V$ be a smooth compact oriented connected $4$-manifold whose boundary is a homology sphere $Y$ and whose intersection form is negative definite.
+Let $w$ be an element of

-and let $w$ be an element of $J$ which is not divisible by $2$.
-Let $k$ be the minimal square norm (with respect to the intersection form) of any element of $w+2J$.
-Let $n$ be the number of elements of $w+2J$ of square norm $k$.
+which is not divisible by $2$ and suppose at least one of the following two conditions holds: \begin{itemize} \item[(i)] $H^2(V;\z)$ contains no $2$--torsion. \item[(ii)] $H^2(V;\z)$ contains no element of order $4$, and $w^2\not\equiv0\mod4$.
+Furthermore, either $w$ is strongly admissible or $u_3=0$ on $I(Y)$ (or both). \end{itemize} Let $k$ be the minimal square norm (with respect to the intersection form) of any element of $w+2J_V$.
+Let $n$ be the number of elements of $w+2J_V$ of square norm $k$.
 If $k\ge2$ and $n/2$ is odd then \be{equation} \qt(Y)\ge k-1. \end{equation} \end{thm}

 Note that if we leave out case~(ii) then the theorem says the same as Theorem~\ref{thm:defub}.

 \proof After performing surgery on a collection of loops in $V$ representing a basis for $H_1(V;\z)/\torsion$ we may assume that $b_1(V)=0$.
 From the exact sequence \refp{eqn:2long-exact-seq} we see that the $2$--torsion subgroup of $H^2(V;\z)$ is isomorphic to $H^1(V;\z/2)$.
 Let